bitprinter/bitprinter/README.md

     sudo make debootstrap-sync

-Now we have the Raspberry Pi firmware, kernel, and a very basic instance of Debian bootstrapped for ARM all on our local machine!
-From here we can quickly build bootable Raspberry Pi images through these `make` targets:
+Now we have the Raspberry Pi firmware, kernel, and a very basic instance of Debian bootstrapped for ARM all on our local machine.
+From here we can quickly build bootable Raspberry Pi images through the following `make` targets:

-    sudo make all -- Build a new image (using debootstrap copy in ./lib/debootstrap) sudo make emulator -- Launch QEMU with the most recent image in staging sudo make clean -- Clear out the entire build directory sudo make distclean -- Clear out the entire staging directory
+* all -- Build a new image (using debootstrap copy in ./lib/debootstrap)
+* emulator -- Launch QEMU with the most recent image in staging
+* clean -- Clear out the entire build directory
+* distclean -- Clear out the entire staging directory

+For example, I would run this when starting on a new machine or testing a proposed change:

+    sudo make clean
+    sudo make
+    sudo make emulator

 If you've come this far, then chances are you want to customize the OS that is produced so you can make your Raspberry Pi do something new.
 All customization should be put into src/script/customize.sh.
-This gets run in a chroot after the second-stage bootstrap.
-As an example, we currently prompt the user to set a root password.
+This gets run after the second-stage bootstrap and while we are still able to chroot into an emulated environment.
+As an example, it currently prompts the user to set a root password.

 Hardware